CarloDePieri/docker-archlinux-systemd/README.md

 docker pull carlodepieri/docker-archlinux-systemd
 ```

-Images on Docker Hub gets automatically built once a month by Travis.
+Images on Docker Hub gets automatically built at least once a month by Travis.

 Create and start a container with: